A ‘night worker’ is classified as someone who regularly works at least three hours at night between the hours of 11pm – 6am.

-A Night Workers health assessment can be completed by Occupational Health prior to an employee starting night work and on a regular basis following this.
+A Night Workers Health Assessment can be completed by Occupational Health prior to an employee starting night work and on a regular basis following this to ensure that the employee is fit to work night shifts.
 Management can also refer individuals to Occupational Health via the referral system if there are any significant changes in health which may affect night work or after long term absence due to a health issue.

 A Health Questionnaire is completed by an employee and assessed by an Occupational Health Nurse for the purpose of:

 - Ensure that the employee is fit to undertake night work